MontaVista: System Certification

-Training

-MontaVista customer education provides education and training in developing intelligent device applications using MontaVista Linux.
-With the skills gained, development teams are able to reduce application development cycles while minimizing development risk.

 Legacy products

-Several legacy products are available from MontaVista under long-term support agreements.

 Mobilinux

 MontaVista Mobilinux is for wireless handsets and other mobile devices such as Global Positioning System (GPS) devices, portable medical devices, and wireless POS terminals.
 Mobilinux's key features include dynamic power management, real-time performance, fast booting, and small memory footprint.

 Professional Edition

-MontaVista Professional Edition (Pro) is for general embedded Linux developers who want all the benefits of an open source development platform (open source, Linux, easily accessible software, etc.) and added MontaVista benefits including higher quality (fewer bugs), integration with open source tools for a given hardware architecture, and support.
+MontaVista Professional Edition (Pro) is for general embedded Linux developers.
 Pro is for intelligent device markets, including networking and communications, instrumentation and control, aerospace and defense, small office/home office (SOHO) devices, and medical devices.
 Future development of MontaVista Pro has been folded into MontaVista Linux, effectively ending this as a separate edition starting version 5.0.24.

 Open source contributions

 MontaVista has a history of being a major contributor to the Linux kernel and the open source community.
 From the start, Jim Ready said he wanted to make it "100% pure Linux" under the GPL.
 The core changes to make MontaVista Linux into a real-time operating system were made by Nigel Gamble and later updated by Robert Love.
 Robert Love submitted the changes to the Linux kernel in 2001.
 The Linux 2.6 stable kernel series is the first to include similar features, such as priority-based preemption.
 As of 2008, MontaVista had contributed 1.2% of the Linux kernel, making it the 9th-largest corporate contributor to the Linux kernel, according to a survey by the Linux Foundation.

 MontaVista has also spun off independent open source projects based on several of its features, including dynamic power management, high resolution POSIX timers, the pramfs file system, and the openais implementation of the Service Availability Forum's (SA Forum) Application Interface Specification.